surosh-khaliqi/it-infrastructure-portfolio-lab/phase3-monitoring/02-build-log.md

 sudo ufw reload
 ```

-**Lesson:** ufw’s forward policy is independent of the per-port allow rules.
-On a router it must be set explicitly.
+**Lesson:** ufw’s forwarding policy is separate from host-level allow rules.
+In Phase 3, forwarding was temporarily left permissive so monitoring traffic could traverse the routers; Phase 4 replaces this with explicit route allow-lists and a default-deny forwarding policy.

 ### Issue 4 — Real root cause of the recurring ip_forward resets